kirkofypsi/7DWorkProblemModel/dimensions/culture.md

 Working for an organization that promotes trust between employees.

 ### LOW TRUST
 > Organization's culture is perceived as one of distrust.
-Employees do not trust leaders or co-workers and they may be reluctant to share information with them.
-Leaders might not trust their staff.
+Trust is lacking between employees and leadership or between co-workers themselves.
+Working in an environment lacking trust can lead to a lack of focus and productivity.

 __Exemplary statements reported by employees:__